Sax Rohmer

 Arthur Henry "Sarsfield" Ward (15 February 1883 – 1 June 1959), better known as Sax Rohmer, was an English novelist.
-He is best remembered for his series of novels featuring the master criminal Dr. Fu Manchu.
+He is best remembered for his series of novels featuring the master criminal Fu Manchu.

 Life and work

 Born in Birmingham to working class Irish parents William Ward (c.
 1850–1932), a clerk, and Margaret Mary (née Furey; c.
 1850–1901), Arthur Ward initially pursued a career as a civil servant before concentrating on writing full-time.
 He worked as a poet, songwriter and comedy sketch writer for music hall performers before creating the Sax Rohmer persona and pursuing a career writing fiction.